DOT Customer Service

 Annual On-Street Parking Permits

 Annual On-Street Parking Permits are available for not-for-profits to help carry out their mission.
-The permits allow vehicles limited standing and parking privileges in loading zones and at parking meter Apply for an Annual On-Street Parking Permit
+The permits allow vehicles limited standing and parking privileges in loading zones and at parking meters.
+Apply for an Annual On-Street Parking Permit

 Clergy Parking Permits